 starring: Kunwar Ali Roshan, Rooshanie Ejaz, Rubya Chaudhry

-Well, not exactly the kind of zombie/slasher hybrid I was expecting but I can't blame the hype either.
+Well, not exactly the kind of zombie/slasher hybrid I was expecting.
+Can't blame them for trying, though.

 Five teens decided to ditch school in order to watch a concert, completely unaware that an unknown disease had tainted another town's water supply, eventually zombifying its residents into cannibal flesh eaters.
-After going through a detour in hopes of reaching the concert on time, these teens encountered, was attacked and had one of them bitten by these zombies, forcing them to go back to the road in order to find him a hospital.
-But as night falls, the group got lost and encounters another set of monsters...
+After going through a detour in hopes of reaching the concert on time, the teens encounter and gets attacked by these zombies, forcing them to go back to the road when one of them gets bitten and in need of a hospital.
+But as night falls, the group gets lost and encounters another set of monsters...

-Foreign slasher films can be tricky, as what might be gory for one country may not be the same for another.
-Marketed as Pakistan's first Gore film, Zibahkhana, or Hell's Ground, is a slasher movie in vein of The Texas Chainsaw Massacre (1974) in plot, with a little something extra that tries to be everything we love about Western horror, only to come out as a rather average and somewhat misleading portrayal.
+Foreign slasher films can be tricky as what might be gory for one country may not be the same for another.
+Marketed as Pakistan's first gore film, Zibahkhana, or Hell's Ground, is a slasher movie that has The Texas Chainsaw Massacre (1974) pulsating through its plot, with a little something extra that tries to be everything we love about Western horror only to come out as a rather average and somewhat misleading portrayal.

 The film is quite steady on its pacing and it really took a lot of time and filler before some real action happens, with a direction that seems to be juggling two horror sub-genres one at a time.
-This is perhaps where Zibahkhana flaws as a true horror hybrid should have merged the slasher and zombie film themes in one single telling, rather than have these two come about in their own scenes.
 The result is a half-half movie that doesn't quite deliver much of the scare factor, but instead shows a bit of cheesy low-budgetary mostly found in B-flicks.

 While far from the next great zombie/slasher hybrid I'm looking for (A little higher than Zombie Child (1977), but nowhere as high as Trailer Park of Terror and the outstanding Dead Snow of Norway), but for those who wanted to try a Ladoo version of a dirty, gritty slasher, Zibahkhana is the path for you!